 Umbilical cord tissue is a dense source of MSC’s, mainly from a gelatinous material surrounding the blood vessels of the cord, called Wharton’s jelly (WJ).
 MSC’s (mesenchymal stem cells) were shown to have the capacity to differentiate into bone, cartilage, fat, skeletal muscle, cardiac muscle, and even neurons, or cells of the kidney, liver and pancreas.
 MSC’s from umbilical cords are more primitive than MSC’s derived from more mature tissue sources, and have intermediate properties between embryonic and adult stem cells.
-They have anti-inflammatory, immune-modulating, antimicrobial and anti-tumorigenic properties, are able to home in to sites of injury, and send out signals to recruit local cells to participate in rescue and repair.
+They have anti-inflammatory, immune-modulating, antimicrobial, and anti-tumorigenic properties.
 MSC’s from WJ may also be particularly helpful in the treatment of neurodegenerative conditions.

-Umbilical cord blood contains hematopoietic CD34+ stem cells, which for decades have been used to treat the same panel of conditions for which bone marrow transplants were used for.
+Umbilical cord blood contains abundant amounts of hematopoietic CD34+ stem cells, which for decades have been used to treat the same panel of conditions for which bone marrow transplants were used for.
 Hematopoietic stem cells also help with angiogenesis (generating blood vessels) thus help ensure blood supply to the repaired tissue.
 There is also evidence, that a more naïve progenitor cell is present exclusively in cord blood.
-Recently, a valuable protein TIMP-2 was found to be abundant in the umbilical cord blood, and TIMP-2 was shown ng and hippocampal health.
+Recently, a valuable protein called TIMP-2 was found to be abundant in the umbilical cord blood.
+TIMP-2 is thought to be a key compomenet to hippocampal brain health.

 *All donated cords are the by-products of normal, healthy births.
-At the lab our stem cells are sourced from, each cord is carefully screened for sterility and infectious diseases under American Association of Blood Bank standards.
+At the lab our human cell and tissue products are sourced from, each cord is carefully screened for sterility and infectious diseases under FDA guidelines and standards.

 Advantages of Birth Tissue-Derived Products

 Non-embryonic stem cells can be harvested from various sources including bone marrow, adipose tissue, blood, amniotic fluid and birth tissue (such as umbilical cord and placenta).
-Among these, birth tissue-derived cell products offer many advantages, including abundance of stem cells, youthfulness of cells with higher metabolic activities, richness of cytokines and growth factors, easy harvesting, lack of need for HLA matching, excellent safety record, superior ability for replication and differentiation, higher anti-inflammatory and robust angiogenic potentials.
+Among these, birth tissue-derived cell products offer many advantages, including abundance of stem cells, youthfulness of cells, richness of cytokines and growth factors, easy harvesting, lack of need for HLA matching, excellent safety record, higher anti-inflammatory, and robust angiogenic potentials.